 Special Equipment & Preparation

-I recently received a new Brød & Taylor Sahara Food Dehydrator (they gave it to me for this sponsored post), a superbly designed dehydrator that eliminates the reason why I’ve not bought one previously: this one folds up into a compact little package for storage.
+I recently received a new Brød & Taylor Sahara Food Dehydrator (they provided it to me for this sponsored post), a superbly designed dehydrator that eliminates the reason why I’ve not bought one previously: this one folds up into a compact little package for storage.
 Upon receiving it ideas for its use in a baking recipe swirled around in my head, everything from dehydrating my own spent beer grains to making diastatic malt to dehydrating veggies and fruits of all kinds.
 I settled on making a recipe I’ve meant to tackle for a while now: a cinnamon raisin sourdough bread.

 To make the raisins buy a couple of pounds of the smallest red grapes you can find at the market.
 Pick grapes that are not mushy in any way, you want them firm, ripe, and full of flavor.